Skip to content

 Go to Settings > Support > Software Update > Update Now.
 If your TV is online, it’ll check Samsung’s servers and install any pending update.

 You can also enable auto-updates so the TV downloads firmware overnight.
-This is worth doing since Samsung pushes updates that occasionally affect how the tuner handles broadcast signals.
+Samsung’s support page recommends keeping firmware current because tuner-related fixes are routinely included in software updates.
 On a 2023 Samsung CU8000 I tested, a firmware update in late 2025 fixed a bug where the TV would lose channels after being powered off for several hours.

 #How Do You Factory Reset a Samsung TV?